lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontLink)

-### When you click the "Create Team Data Table" button, it produces a table of descriptive team data
+### When you click the "Create Team Data Table" button, it produces a table of descriptive team data.

 - We will not do this in-session today.
 You already have a fresh Team Data Table to work with in your team team_data_table folder.
 - Data are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*